INTRODUCTION

 DISCUSSION

-Evidently, the rate of osmosis in solutions with less salt were of a lesser extent because the water from the potato cells were less attracted.
+Evidently, the rate of osmosis in solutions with less salt was of a lesser extent because the water from the potato cells was less attracted.
 The distilled water was hypotonic compared to the potato cells that contain approximately 2% salt.
 Hence why both the individual and class data indicated a gain in the potato mass.
+These results were represented in the negative linear trend in the graph (Figure Three).
+The osmosis practical posed no situation where the potato cell and solution were in an isotonic state; however, it could be predicted that no overall net movement would occur, and the potato mass would stay the same.

 EVALUATION